manwar/python-guide/unit-testing.md

     2) Class with test should have class name start with 'Test' and do not have __init__() method
     3) Filename should start or end with 'test'

-Suppose in the current folder we have only 3 files as below
+Suppose in the current folder we have only 3 files as below:

     1) test_file.py
     2) file_test.py
     3) ignore-me.py

-They all have the following lines of code
+They all have the following lines of code.

     import pytest
     def test_1():